nuagenetworks/nuagenetworks.github.io/_posts/2015-08-14-Welcome On Board.md

 ---
 layout: post
 title: Welcome on board !
-excerpt: We are very pleased to announce that Nuage Networks is starting to share some of its work on GitHub...<br>
+author: Antoine Mercadal
+callout_image: header-post.jpg
 ---
-Dear all,
+Hello World!
 We are very pleased to announce that Nuage Networks is starting to share some of its work on GitHub.

 Today, we released the following libraries: